Kyriosity/read-write/README+/software/README+/testing/README+/tests-pitfalls.md

 # Test coverage - pitfalls

-Bad tests are worse than none, thus good coverage shall be flawless.
+Bad tests are worse than none, and since you can't and shan't write tests of tests their development must be focused and flawless.

 ## Falsely green tests